Guzd/todoApp/README.md

 # ToDo app
-This basic ToDo app developed with ReactJ.
+This basic ToDo app was developed with ReactJ.

 ## Demo